smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Infrastructure edition_05.md

    ll
    ```

-5. View the Dockerfile contents -- which are similar to the file in the API folder.
+5. View the Dockerfile contents -- which are similar to the file you created previously in the API folder.
 Type the following command:

    ```bash
    cat Dockerfile